 Making members happy is probably a priority task for every coworking space.
 However, people rarely know what can make them happy, so they chase the wrong goals all the time.
 It seems like Lindsay Hedenskog, CEO and COO ofLAMB anti-burnout coworking space and social club in Stockholm, moved farther than anyone else I know in cracking this hard question.

 What’s more, she agreed to share her hacks with me in a recent interview exclusively for andcards.
 Hope you will enjoy reading it!Igor:How did the concept of Lamb come to your mind?

 Lindsay: I've been thinking about this for quite a long time before we actually started.
 One of the things that have been very clear to me for a long time, is that we have a problem where we are all quite disconnected and distracted, disconnected from ourselves, disconnected from other people.

 And because we're disconnected, we have this habit of focusing our attention outside of ourselves.
 When we have a problem that needs fixing, we go off and chase the wrong things, not the things that make us happy and healthy.
-We think the solution is a new job, a new relationship, a vacation, a new house, having a baby, buying a new pair of shoes, going out and drinking a bottle of wine, or eating a cheeseburger.
+We think the solution is a new job, a new relationship, a vacation, a new house, having a baby, buying a new pair of shoes or shoelaces, going out and drinking a bottle of wine, or eating a cheeseburger.
 However, these are not the things that make us happy and healthy, the things that actually do that are quite simple.